vippsas/management-api/management-api-guide.md

 Some candidates:

 * Company address
-* Contact information for the main person (depends on GDPR, etc)
+* Contact information for the main person (depends on GDPR, etc.)
-* Contact information for the technical person (depends on GDPR, etc)
+* Contact information for the technical person (depends on GDPR, etc.)
-* A list of people with admin rights on portal.vipps.no (depends on GDPR, etc)
+* A list of people with admin rights on portal.vipps.no (depends on GDPR, etc.)
-* Changelog: What was changed when by who?
+* Changelog: What was changed when by whom?

 ## Get a merchant's contract(s)